Secondary Transition Empowerment Programme

 This programme is offered in Islington.

-Referrals will be reopened and received from March 2020.
-This next round of 20 mentoring spaces to start from June/July 2020 to March 2021.
+This round of 20 spaces will have mentoring sessions start from June/July 2020 to March 2021.
 These young people will currently be in year 6 and will start secondary school in September 2020.

 Referred children must:

 - Have consent for the referral to Chance UK from the child and the child’s main carer.

 - Be at school and/or resident in the borough accepting referrals.